 Surfshark, like ExpressVPN, also comes with 24/7 customer support and bucket loads of other features that I’ll list in the table below.

-I’ve never used NordVPN, but I know a few expats in Thailand who rave about it.
+I’ve never used NordVPN, but I know many expats in Thailand who rave about it.
 NordVPN is regularly listed as one of the most reliable and best-performing VPNs available.

 What makes NordVPN stand out from the rest of the service providers is that it has double VPN, which means instead of routing your connection through one location, it routes it through two.